CIRI logo

 A Theoretical Framework for Collective Integration: Neural Synchrony, Electromagnetic Constraints, and a Testable Index

-Status: Under review for publication.
 A public research note based on this manuscript is available in the Research Notes section.

 Research Notes